usnistgov/FIPS201/_Appendix/glossary.md

 : A function that maps a bit string of arbitrary length to a fixed length bit string.
 Secure hash functions ([[FIPS 180]](references.md#ref-FIPS180)) satisfy the following properties:

     One-Way
-	:It is computationally infeasible to find any input that maps to any pre-specified output.
+    : It is computationally infeasible to find any input that maps to any pre-specified output.

     Collision Resistant
-	:It is computationally infeasible to find any two distinct inputs that map to the same output.
+    : It is computationally infeasible to find any two distinct inputs that map to the same output.

 Identification